ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 One of the highlights of this year for me was watching every feature-length movie in the _Fast & Furious_ franchise in time to see _Fast X_ when it came out.
 There is a lot to be said about this series, and I may even decide to write more about it someday.
-Right now I want to point out that a lot has changed over the last two decades of this franchise's complicated history, and I think the public consciousness has forgotten that the first few of these movies _absolutely rock_, completely unironically.
+For now I want to point out that a lot has changed over the last two decades of this franchise's complicated history, and I think the public consciousness has forgotten that the first few of these movies _absolutely rock_, completely unironically.
 People